swells/deployr-release-conventions/README.md

 ## Semantic Versioning

-For the official Semantic Version docs head to [semver.org](http://semver.org/), this is a quick guide.
+For the official Semantic Version docs head to [semver.org](http://semver.org/).

 ### Format

 A Semantic Version will be in the format {major}.{minor}.{patch}-{tag}

-- Release
+Example:

   `v7.3.5`

-- Prerelease

-  `v7.3.5-beta`

   `v7.3.5-beta.0`

-  `v7.3.5-beta.1`
+  `v7.3.5-beta.2`

+  `v7.3.5-beta.3`

+### Prerelease Identifiers

+An additional (optional) identifier string that will append the value of the version string as a prerelease identifier.

+Example:

+  `v7.3.5-beta.0`

 ## Tag